Economy of North Macedonia: Unemployment

 Ohrid is a popular tourist destination in 2012.

 Unemployment is a continuing problem in the Republic's economy where a large percentage of the Republic's qualified labor force cannot find work.
 Many people lost their jobs with the collapse of Yugoslavia.
 As a result, national unemployment was above 35% (37.30% in 2005), but that number has since dropped to 11.7% (Q1, 2025), with population below the poverty line also dropping from 30.4% (2011) to 21.5% (2015), it is reasonable to assume that based on the trend over the past few years, further declines are likely for both unemployment and poverty.
 Full-time employment has risen steadily over the last few years, with part-time employment trending slightly downward over the same period resulting in an overall increase to employment, wages increased sharply after 2008, with steady increases continuing into 2016.

 Tourism

-North Macedonia has a burgeoning tourism sector which has helped diversify and grow its overall economy.
+Tourism is a growing sector of North Macedonia's economy.